Product Manager Resume Templates and Examples (Download in App)

 What is the best product manager resume format?-

 Which resume format to use is primarily a matter of personal preference as long as it highlights your skills and qualifications and is tailored to the job posting.
-However, product managers may find that the combination format is the easiest to use because it lets you list your skills and qualifications by category while providing room to show a detailed job history.
-In a combination resume, you can lead with either your skills or your professional experience, and we suggest going with whichever positions you as a stronger candidate.
+However, product managers may find the combination format easiest to use because it lets you list your skills and qualifications by category while providing room to show a detailed job history.
+In a combination resume, you can lead with either your skills or your professional experience.
+We suggest going with whichever positions you as a stronger candidate.

 Craft your perfect resume in minutes